langston-barrett/contract.el/README.md

        (apropos-function "^contract-.+-c$")

-    (To use the above snippet, either copy-paste it into your scratch buffer and call M-x `eval-buffer`, or call M-x `apropos-function` and type in the pattern).
+To use the above snippet, either copy-paste it into your scratch buffer and call M-x `eval-buffer`, or call M-x `apropos-function` and type in the pattern.

 ## Performance

-Contracts can be disabled by setting `contract-enable`.
+Contracts can be disabled by setting `contract-enable` to nil.

-"Slow" contracts (those that are self-reported to take more than constant-time) can be disabled by setting `contract-enable-slow`.
+"Slow" contracts (those that are self-reported to take more than constant-time) can be disabled by setting `contract-enable-slow` to nil.

 Contracts are be written in the "late negative blame" style by default, which can improve performance if contracts are mostly attached to "exported"